sohanw/Getting-and-Cleaning-Data-Course-Project/codebook-run_analysis.md

 *FURTHER NOTES ON THE DATA FROM THE ASSIGNMENT EXPLANATIONS*

 *From the picture and the related files, we can see:  Reference link: https://class.coursera.org/getdata-008/forum/thread?thread_id=24
-Values of Varible Activity consist of data from "Y_train.txt" and "Y_test.txt"*
+Values of Varible Activity consist of data from "Y_train.txt" and "Y_test.txt"

-*values of Varible Subject consist of data from "subject_train.txt" and subject_test.txt"* *Values of Varibles Features consist of data from "X_train.txt" and "X_test.txt"* *Names of Varibles Features come from "features.txt"* *levels of Varible Activity come from "activity_labels.txt" *So we will use Activity, Subject and Features as part of descriptive variable names for data in data frame.*
+Values of Varible Subject consist of data from "subject_train.txt" and subject_test.txt"
+Values of Varibles Features consist of data from "X_train.txt" and "X_test.txt"
+Names of Varibles Features come from "features.txt"
+Levels of Varible Activity come from "activity_labels.txt"
+So we will use Activity, Subject and Features as part of descriptive variable names for data in data frame.*

 #####  ACT:  Read data from the files and assign to objects*
 ```dataActivityTrain <- read.table(file.path("." , "train", "Y_train.txt"),col.names='Activity.Id')